 Debra Wood, RN

-The information provided here is meant to give you a general idea about each of the medicines listed below.
+The information provided here is meant to give you a general idea about each of the medications listed below.
 Only the most general side effects are included.
 Ask your doctor if you need to take any special precautions.
-Use each of these medicines only as recommended by your doctor and according to the instructions provided.
+Use each of these medications only as recommended by your doctor and according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

-Medicines are prescribed to help control inflammation and other symptoms.
+Medications are prescribed to help control inflammation and other symptoms.

 Common names include: